ibm-cloud-docs/power-iaas/ibmi-minimum-levels.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Minimium PTF levels for IBM i
+# Minimum PTF levels for IBM i
 {: #minimum-levels}

 You must install the following program temporary fixes (PTFs) depending on the version of IBM i that you are using: